Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 -

 Trümmelbach Falls are open from 9:00 AM to 5:00 PM daily from the beginning of April to the beginning of November, and from 8:30 AM to 6:00 PM in July and August.
-The entrance fee is 16 CHF for adults and 7 CHF for children, which you can pay with either cash or card.
-These falls are privately owned, so unfortunately this is one rare instance where the Swiss Travel Pass won’t cut you any deals.

-Once you're there, you have the option to take an elevator lift up to a point between the 6th and 7th falls.
-From there, you can continue upwards, climbing steps to view the four upper falls (7-10), before continuing back down to see the six lower falls (1-6).
-Taking the lift when you first arrive will reduce the majority of the uphill trekking you need to do, however you’ll have to climb a few flights to see all of the glorious upper falls either way.
-After that, it’s all downhill from there!
+Once there, take an elevator lift up to a point between the 6th and 7th falls.
+Then continue upwards, climbing steps to view the four upper falls (7-10), before continuing back down to see the six lower falls (1-6).

-Since Staubbach Falls is conveniently on the way to Trümmelbach Falls, you’ll get to enjoy the full length of this serene, paved trail when you’re most energized for the day.
+Visit Staubbach Falls first, get your photos, and then walk to Trümmelbach Falls.
+Since Staubbach Falls is conveniently on the way to Trümmelbach Falls, you get to enjoy the full length of this serene, paved trail when you’re most energized for the day.
+Then, after you’ve seen both falls, relax on the bus ride back into town!

 Dinner — Hotel Oberland